 One particular problem that affects many people is the size of the buttons on a handset.
-Some phones have tiny little buttons that are hard to see and press, and of course, most smartphones have touch screens that can be difficult to use.
-Small buttons are difficult for seniors with vision impairments and hard to use for those with arthritic or unsteady hands.
-It all adds up to a frustrating experience.
+Some devices have tiny little buttons that are hard to see and press, and many phones now have touch screens that lack the tactile quality of physical buttons.
+For the many folk working through arthritis and vision impairment, these issues add up to a frustrating experience.

 Thankfully there are a few models out there with big buttons that make life much easier for seniors.
 Some were created especially with older adults in mind, while others just happen to be robust models with the right kind of buttons.
 Let’s take a look at four of the best.

 Available through T-Mobile, the Alcatel GO FLIP 3 is our choice for the best big-buttoned cell phone because it provides the tactile experience of a flip phone with the advanced features of a smartphone.
 Additionally, the device itself costs only $100.
 Let’s take a closer look.